 - 'I would highly recommend the obstetrics SIA at St Thomas' Hospital.
 I was involved in the management of several high risk cases, including mothers with cardiac disease, placenta accreta spectrum, and significant airway pathology.
 There is the unique opportunity to work alongside the maternal medicine team.
 As well as the clinical experience, you are encouraged to get involved in a range of audit, QI and research work.
 By the end of my placement, I had several poster presentations at the OAA ASM, had completed the Associate PI scheme for a multicentre research study, and had been actively involved in a RCT taking place at the time.
-The team are very friendly and approachable, supporting you to get the most out of the placement' - Matt Sinnott, Previous Obstetric Advanced Trainee - I completed the obstetric SIA and had a very enjoyable, varied and educational six months.
-Clinically I was able to get skilled at ultrasound guided neuraxial anaesthesia, gain experience managing high risk patients, including women with cardiac disease, renal transplants, severe preeclampsia and neurosurgical disorders.
+The team are very friendly and approachable, supporting you to get the most out of the placement' Matt Sinnott, Previous Obstetric Advanced Trainee - I completed the obstetric SIA and had a very enjoyable, varied and educational six months.
+Clinically I was able to get skilled at ultrasound guided neuraxial anaesthesia, gain experience managing high risk patients, including women with cardiac disease, renal transplants, severe pre-eclampsia and neurosurgical disorders.
 I attended and ran the obstetric anaesthetic clinic and attended the specialist obstetric medicine clinics which was good experience in helping to understand delivery and anaesthetic planning.
 There is a balanced amount of supervised and independent working to help refine clinical practice while being able to run elective lists and the labour ward independently.
 There is always consultant support available, and a very approachable obstetric and midwifery team.
 There is a multidisciplinary handover in the morning and evening which I really appreciated, making communication within the team easier.
 I was involved in QI projects, with one presented at the Pan London Audit Network, and I helped write a systematic review.
-There are opportunities to get involved in multiple projects and many of the consultants have projects in the pipeline.
-I was also involved in writing and delivering teaching for PROMPT on a regular basis and teaching during the obstetric regional study day and obstetric novice course' - Jasprit Sidhu, Previous Obstetric Advanced Trainee
+There are opportunities to get involved in writing and delivering teaching for PROMPT on a regular basis and teaching during the obstetric regional study day and obstetric novice course' Jasprit Sidhu, Previous Obstetric Advanced Trainee